MUSCLE WEAKNESS RESPONDS BETTER TO West Des Moines NON-SURGICAL

 (3) Fruits and vegetables are excellent sources of vitamin C. They are full of antioxidants known to impact bone

 quality.
-In a recent study, vitamin C increased
+In a recent study, vitamin C improved

 the L5 vertebra’s density!
 (4) That